TurixAI/TuriX-CUA/README.md

 #### 3.2 Edit API Configuration

-Get API now credit from our [official web page](https://turix.ai/api-platform/).
-Login to our website and the key is at the bottom.

 In this multi-agent branch, you need to set the brain, actor, and memory models.
 If you enable planning (`agent.use_plan: true`), you also need to set the planner model.
-We strongly recommend you set the turix-actor model as the actor.
-The brain can be any VLM you like.

 Edit API in `examples/config.json`:
 ```json